-Best Golf Courses In South Carolina
+Best golf courses in South Carolina

-Our hand-picked best golf courses in South Carolina, recommended by Golfbreaks.com, will give you an insight into where you will have an unforgettable time both on and off the course.
-Not to mention the abundance of luxurious 5-star hotels and self-catering apartments close to the nightlife.
+Our hand-picked best golf courses in South Carolina, recommended by Golfbreaks by PGA TOUR, will give you an insight into where you will have an unforgettable time both on and off the course.
+Not to mention the abundance of luxurious 5-star hotels and private villas and houses close to the nightlife.

 In the heart of Hilton Head Island, you will find Palmetto Dunes Oceanfront Resort and its three fantastic golf courses.
 To add to the Robert Trent Jones Course, the George Fazio Course, and the Arthur Hills Course, there is also a tennis center and an 11-mile lagoon, perfect for kayaking or canoeing.
 You should also head down to Shelter Cove Marina where you can try out several water sports such as deep-sea fishing, sport crabbing, sailing, and powerboating.